SquareSpheres/squarespheres-platform/frontend/README.md

 ### WASM Loading Issues

-- Ensure WASM files are in `public/wasm/` directory
+- Ensure you have run `make build-wasm` to generate the `wasm-module/` directory and files
 - Check browser console for CORS errors
 - Verify the WASM module is properly compiled for web target